voxel51/fiftyone/examples/noisy_training/README.md

 ## Run predictions on the dataset

-Using an off-the-shelf, model let's now add predictions to the dataset, which are necessary for us to deduce some understanding of the possible label mistakes.
+Using the model we just trained, let's now add predictions to the dataset so that we can explore some of FiftyOne's capabilities in identifying hard samples and possible mistakes in the labels, which we know are there because we added them!

 ```py
 import sys